Cobalt-chrome: Synthesis

 The common Co-Cr alloy production requires the extraction of cobalt and chromium from cobalt oxide and chromium oxide ores.
 Both of the ores need to go through reduction process to obtain pure metals.
 Chromium usually goes through aluminothermic reduction technique, and pure cobalt can be achieved through many different ways depending on the characteristics of the specific ore.
 Pure metals are then fused together under vacuum either by electric arc or by induction melting.
 Due to the chemical reactivity of metals at high temperature, the process requires vacuum conditions or inert atmosphere to prevent oxygen uptake by the metal.
 ASTM F75, a Co-Cr-Mo alloy, is produced in an inert argon atmosphere by ejecting molten metals through a small nozzle that is immediately cooled to produce a fine powder of the alloy.

 However, synthesis of Co-Cr alloy through the method mentioned above is very expensive and difficult.
 Recently, in 2010, scientists at the University of Cambridge have produced the alloy through a novel electrochemical, solid-state reduction technique known as the FFC Cambridge Process which involves the reduction of an oxide precursor cathode in a molten chloride electrolyte.

+Laser powder bed fusion

+Laser powder bed fusion (LPBF) has been investigated as an alternative manufacturing route for Co-Cr dental alloys, offering the ability to produce complex geometries directly from powder feedstock.
+Studies on the EOS Co-Cr SP2 alloy have shown that LPBF process parameters — particularly laser power, scanning speed, and base plate preheating temperature — significantly influence the resulting microstructure, porosity, hardness, and tensile properties.
+Optimised parameter sets can produce Co-Cr dental components with mechanical properties exceeding those of conventionally cast counterparts, while maintaining the corrosion resistance required for intraoral applications.